acts-project/acts/docs/core/seeding.rst

 location.
 The ordering by location is only done to make sure reimplementations (such as the GPU code) are comparable and return the bitwise exactly same result.

+When a seed is accepted and seed confirmation is enabled, the weight of that seed is assigned to each of its SPs.
+Each SP will hold the weight of the best seed that includes that SP.
+This information is used in the selection of the next seeds:
+The seed is kept only if its weight is greater than the weight of at least one of its SP components.

 Footnotes